Vaccines are free. Immigration status and insurance is not required.

 Neither VAERS nor V-safe provide medical advice.
 If you have symptoms or health problems that concern you at any time following COVID-19 vaccination, please contact your healthcare provider or seek medical treatment.

-No. Vaccines won’t cause you to test positive on a PCR or antigen viral test (like the swab test) that looks for current COVID-19 infection.
+No. Vaccines won’t cause you to test positive on a PCR or antigen viral test (swab or spit test) that looks for current COVID-19 infection.
 You may test positive on some antibody (blood) tests.
-This is because one of the ways that vaccines work is to teach your body to make antibodies.
+This is because the vaccines work by teaching your body to make antibodies.

 See the public health testing webpage ph.lacounty.gov/covidtests to learn more about COVID-19 tests.